-- Your Serial Code can be used on any two computers you own.
-If you want to activate CREATE on a new computer, go to Help>Deactivate on the computer no longer needing CREATE and confirm you wish to deactivate. - If you choose to not register CREATE right away, it will run in DEMO mode only.
+- This new CREATE Serial Code can be used on any two computers you own.
+If you want to activate CREATE on a new computer, go to Help>Deactivate (inside CREATE) on the computer no longer needing CREATE and confirm you wish to deactivate. - If you choose to not register CREATE right away, it will run in DEMO mode only.
 This mode will have the following limitations: - When cutting, horizontal (watermark) lines will be added across the design. - Exporting will produce a DEMO file without your design shapes included.